 Fellows maintain a role in teaching house officers, medical students and other allied health professionals primarily with:

-- Activities in ward rounds
+- Activities in ward round

 - Patient evaluation on the wards

 - Didactic lectures (at least once per year)